Roberto Lugo: Early life

-Lugo was born in the Kensington neighborhood of Philadelphia in 1981, the third child to young first generation Puerto Rican immigrants.
-His mother, Maribel Lugo, was 21 years old and his father Gilberto, a Pentecostal preacher, had a middle school education, as he had been working sugar cane fields in Puerto Rico since he was a child.
-Raised during a time in Philadelphia that saw prevalent drug use and gang activity, with many of the neighborhood houses abandoned due to the crack epidemic, things were not easy for the Lugo family.
+Lugo was born in the Kensington neighborhood of Philadelphia in 1981, the third child in his family who moved to the U.S. mainland from Puerto Rico.
+His mother, Maribel Lugo, was 21 years old and his father Gilberto, a Pentecostal preacher, had a middle-school education, as he had been working sugar-cane fields in Puerto Rico since he was a child.
+Raised during a time in Philadelphia that saw prevalent drug use and gang activity, with many of the neighborhood houses abandoned due to the late-20th-century crack epidemic, things were not easy for the Lugo family.

 Seeking better work opportunities, his father often biked to work in Cherry Hill, New Jersey, an act Lugo associates with his current work: "When I sit at a potter's wheel, I often think of my father's bike tire spinning, and this metaphor has always had me reach for more."
 His mother worked two to three part-time jobs to help support the family while also caring for the three children.

 While his parents worked hard yet remained struggling, marginalized on the outskirts of American culture, Lugo was a quiet child, devoutly religious, with a thick Spanish accent and had trouble reading.
 Teachers failed to recognize his creative talents and even singled him out as a troublemaker in a school trip to a local prison.

-As a teen, he liked grunge rock and hockey, in addition to the salsa, rap, and baseball favored by neighborhood kids, who pointed to him as "weird" or "trying to be white."
-He didn’t have access to art in school, and partly to better fit in, he took up writing graffiti with cousins on the streets of Philadelphia.
+As a teenager, he liked grunge rock and ice hockey, in addition to the salsa, rap, and baseball favored by neighborhood kids, who pointed to him as "weird" or "trying to be white".
+He did not have access to art in school, and partly to better fit in, he took up writing graffiti with cousins on the streets of Philadelphia.
 He signed his work with the tag "Robske", which he continues to use on all his work and credits with his artistic career; "I couldn’t make the pottery I make today if I hadn’t started doing graffiti as a teen."

 Lugo worked various factory jobs in Philadelphia, until at age 22 he moved to South Florida to live with family and decide what to do with his life.
-He saw college as a way to earn a decent living, which is when he enrolled in a ceramics class at a community college Told that "real, honest" art came from personal experience, he made pieces like a fire hydrant that evoked happy memories of showering in the street with his father on nights when the family's water had been turned off.
+He saw college as a way to earn a decent living, which is when he enrolled in a ceramics class at a community college.
+Told that "real, honest" art came from personal experience, he made pieces like a fire hydrant that evoked happy memories of showering in the street with his father on nights when the family's water had been turned off.
 "It was the first time in my life I was ever told I was good at anything," he says of those early efforts, adding that artmaking immediately became his calling: "Right off the bat, it felt important."